dangoslen/dangoslen-me-site/content/blog/whats-the-point-of-containers-anyway.md

 But you might be thinking - doesn't the software need an operating system?
 How does the application in the image know how to interact with the operating system?
 These are great questions!

-For this article, the answer is that containers take advantage of operating system level virtualization.
+For this article, the answer is that containers take advantage of operating system-level virtualization.
 The container engine abstracts the specific operations system away but allows system calls from the application to "pass-through" to the OS.
 While that is simple in theory, many interesting kernel abilities exist to provide proper isolation (keep containers separate from each other) and resource limits (keep containers from hogging all of the resources from themselves) to keep running containers from stomping on each other.

 For more details on the internals of how a container works and how the OS works to support it, check out [this zine from Julie Evans](https://wizardzines.com/zines/containers/).